jaicab/jaicab.github.io/_posts/2014-08-02-mixing-colors-with-box-shadow.md

 }
 {% endhighlight %}

 Using the `$alt` parameter in the functions, I created the initial disposition of the shadows and then applied everything on an animation.
-This initial disposition also is closer to the center to create a centrifugal force effect combined with the rotate transform, making it look a bit more realistic.
+This initial disposition is also closer to the center, which combined with the rotate transformation, creates a centrifugal force effect that makes it look a little bit more realistic.

 The last thing was to setting the animation.
 I used a `cubic-bezier()` function to create a little bounce, which applies to the transform and box-shadow creating a nice effect